dcodeIO/MetaScript/README.md

 Command line
 ------------
-Using `metascript` from the command line is simple with node:
+Transforming sources on the fly is simple with node:

 `npm install -g metascript`